DomT4/homebrew-autoupdate/README.md

 --start = Start autoupdating every 24 hours.
 --stop = Stop autoupdating, but retain plist & logs.
 --delete = Cancel the autoupdate, delete the plist and logs.
+--upgrade = Also automatically upgrade your packages.
+--version = Output this tool's current version.
 ```

 ## License